What are little boys made of? Today they are made of pond water and muck,

 Katie who tried her best to keep a log of incoming sap, reports at least 5 days where we brought home around 100 gallons of sap.
 Any sap that could not be boiled off in day was collected in 55 gallon food grade barrels and kept very cold with sapsicles.
 It is mind boggling to think of bigger producers who collect thousands of gallons of sap!

-I'd like to say that we always had smiling faces while we joyfully toted and poured buckets but there are times when it just wasn't fun - like in the pouring rain.
+there are times when it just wasn't fun - like in the pouring rain.
 I think some lessons in perseverance were learned through all this as well as many others.
 I don't think a day went by where we didn't ask God to bless those who do this kind of work to sustain their family!

 All those buckets were washed and the tubing was cut into sections.
 The only other equipment needed were the taps, Dad's electric drill, and a mallet.